qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_combination.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-* Save your current map (:kbd:`raster_analysis.qgs`).
+#.
+Save your current map (:file:`raster_analysis.qgs`).
-* Open the map in which you created during the vector analysis earlier (you should have saved the file as :kbd:`analysis.qgs`).
+#.
+Open the map which you created during the vector analysis earlier
+   (you should have saved the file as :file:`analysis.qgs`).
-* In the :guilabel:`Layers` panel, enable these layers:
+#.
+In the :guilabel:`Layers` panel, enable these layers:

    * :guilabel:`hillshade`,
    * :guilabel:`solution` (or :guilabel:`buildings_over_100`)

-* In addition to these layers, which should already be loaded in the map from when you worked on it before, also add the :kbd:`suitable_terrain.shp` dataset.
+#.
+In addition to these layers, which should already be loaded in the map from
+   when you worked on it before, also add the :file:`suitable_terrain.shp` dataset.
-* If you are missing some layers, you should find them in :kbd:`exercise_data/residential_development/`
+#.
+If you are missing some layers, you should find them in
+   :file:`exercise_data/residential_development/`
-* Use the :guilabel:`Intersect` tool (:menuselection:`Vector --> Geoprocessing Tools`)
+#.
+Use the :guilabel:`Intersection` tool (:menuselection:`Vector --> Geoprocessing Tools`)
-  to create a new vector layer called :kbd:`new_solution.shp` which contains only those buildings which intersect the :kbd:`suitable_terrain` layer.
+   to create a new vector layer called :file:`new_solution.shp` which contains only those buildings which intersect the :guilabel:`suitable_terrain` layer.

 You should now have a layer showing certain buildings as your solution, for
 example: